MichMATYCwebsite/MichMATYC/content/other-information.md

 In February 2015, MichMATYC member institutions were invited to attend a workshop regarding development of Quantitative Reasoning (QR) courses which are Michigan Transfer Agreement (MTA) compliant.
 Below are documents from various MichMATYC institutions detailing their efforts in creating these courses.

-If you have any questions concerning Quantitative Reasoning Course Development, please contact [Jack Rotman](mailto:rotmanj@lcc.edu).
-If you would like your institution's Quantitative Reasoning course materials posted, please send documents and pertinent details to [michmatyc@gmail.com](mailto:michmatyc@gmail.com).
+If you have any questions concerning Quantitative Reasoning Course Development or if you would like your institution's Quantitative Reasoning course materials posted, please send documents and pertinent details to [info@michmatyc.org](mailto:info@michmatyc.org).

 <table class="tg">